Code-Institute-Submissions/CI-MilestoneProject-1/README.md

   - The footer has a green border with a grey background to add to the tech theme of the site.

   [![Footer](readme-files/footer.png)](https://jack112-create.github.io/CI-MilestoneProject-1/)

+- ### About
+  - The about page is where users will go if they would like to learn more about Code-Nect.
+Users will find where Code-Nect is based in Ireland and the team behind the organization.

 <!-- TECHNOLOGIES -->